Bangladesh Institute of Peace Support Operation Training

+Currently the commandant of BIPSOT is Major General Hussain Muhammad Masihur Rahman.

 History

 The institute was formed in June 1999 by the Sheikh Hasina led Awami League Government.
-In 2011, Ban Ki Moon, Secretary general of the UN visited the institute and noted the role of Bangladeshi Peacekeepers in UN missions.
+In 2011, Ban Ki-moon, secretary-general of the UN, visited the institute and noted the role of Bangladeshi Peacekeepers in UN missions.
 In 2016, The Royal Thai Army expressed interest to use the institute.
 The language lab of the institute provides training in foreign languages such as French.
 It has trained more than 10,000 Bangladeshi peacekeepers.